shoaibsharif/React.componentize/README.md

 var payload = { email: "user@google.com", password: "password" };
 ```

+## Implement an Ajax Call on ComponentDidMount

+- Make the same ajax call to the login endpoint as the section above but make the call on when the component mounts.
+(Use componentDidMount)

 ### Command Examples

 These are the command example that you would need to run out of the terminal to get your react application up and running.